intellectivelab/docs.intellectivelab.com/_docs/unity-react/overview.md

 ## Enterprise search

-Unity Intelligent Engine (UIE) provides Enterprise search.
-UIE crawls, merges, transforms, and serves content from different business systems into a single high-performance analytics index.
+Unity Enterprise search crawls, merges, transforms, and serves content from different business systems into a single high-performance analytics index.
 Crawl can be near-real time, periodic, and on-demand in response to source system events.

-Unity Intelligent Engine is:
+Unity Enterprise search is:
 - A set of crawlers to intelligently pull information from data sources, such as content systems, BPM systems, or databases
 - A transform capability to perform actions like altering incoming data, merging data from multiple systems, and applying additional information or intelligence to data such as security information
 - A high performance Solr index that provides features like faceted search and fuzzy search, as well as high scalability and fault tolerance